kbenhddia/LinqExtension/README.md

 If HireDate <= DateTime.Now
 </li>
 </ul><br>
 to obtain your final request; your code will contain multiple IF ...
-Else .However, It will be a hard to write and we got an ambiguous code.<br>
+Else .However, It will be hard to write and we got an ambiguous code.<br>

 ```csharp
 if (!String.IsNullOrEmpty(input_Title))